Carrie-Luk/STAT350_LungCancer/README.md

 ## Results

-We will start by assessing our residual plots of our full incidence model to assure that our constant variance assumption and normality assumptions are being met.
+We started by assessing our residual plots of our full incidence model to assure that our constant variance assumption and normality assumptions were met.

 Normal Q-Q            |  Residuals vs. Fitted :-------------------------:|:-------------------------: